 The program will also accept students into clinical settings outside of the traditional Amarillo service area, typically referred to as "Distance students".
-The number of students accepted into these clinical settings will be negotiated between the college and the clinical settings.
+The number of students accepted into these clinical settings will be negotiated

+Radiation Therapy between the college and the clinical settings, following the guidelines set for by JRCERT accreditation.
 Most distance clinical sites limit enrollment to 1 student per site.

-Selection into the Amarillo College Radiation Therapy program can fall under one of two categories: Competitive and non-competitive, based on whether or not there are more students applying for a clinical site (or cluster of clinical sites) than are allowed by the clinical site(s).
+Selection into the Amarillo College Radiation Therapy program can fall under one of two categories: Competitive and non-competitive, based on whether or not there are more students applying for a clinical site (or cluster of clinical sites) than are allowed by the clinical site(s)/accreditation.

-Radiation Therapy Note: the Amarillo area utilizes a cluster of several approved clinical sites.
+Note: the Amarillo area utilizes a cluster of several approved clinical sites.
 However, it is typical for there to still be more people applying for entry into the local area than there are clinical spots available.
 Thus, entry into the program for someone that lives in the Amarillo service area contained by our local/regional clinical sites in Amarillo, Lubbock and Clovis NM is still highly likely to be categorized as "Competitive."